readysteady/formeze/README.md

 The input for this field will have leading/trailing whitespace stripped, double (or more) spaces squeezed, and the result upcased automatically.

-In order to define a custom scrub method just add a symbol/proc entry to the `Formeze.scrub_methods` hash.
+Custom scrub methods can be defined by adding a symbol/proc entry to the `Formeze.scrub_methods` hash.

 Rails usage
 -----------

-This is the basic pattern for using a formeze form in a rails controller:
+This is the basic pattern for using a formeze form in a Rails controller:

 ```ruby
 form = SomeForm.new